Credit Building > Can you improve your credit score in 3 months?

-How to improve your credit score in the next 3 months
+Can you improve your credit score in 3 months?

 Your credit score is very important for your financial future.
 It can influence your chances of being approved for credit cards, loans, mortgages, mobile contracts, and many other things.
 A higher score also lets you get these products on better terms and pay less in fees and interest charges.